Terry’s is the ninth largest chocolate confectionery brand in Britain and is best known for the Chocolate Orange.

 Balydon & Berry established a confectionery manufacturing business at York, England, in 1767.
-The business principally supplied chemists shops with candies and lozenges.
+The business principally supplied candies and lozenges to chemists shops.

 Joseph Terry (1793 – 1850) was the son of a baker from Pocklington, outside York.
 The Terry family were Anglicans.
 He trained as an apothecary and established a chemist’s shop at Walmgate in York.